MarianKelsey/mariankelsey.github.io/_pages/talks.md

 ---

+*Whatever Happened to the Merciful and Gracious God?
+The Divine Attributes Formula in Post-Hebrew Bible Literature.* St Andrews Biblical Studies Symposium, 2021 (Rearranged from 2020 due to COVID-19)

 *What Are You to Me, O Tyre?
 The Relationship between Tyre and Jerusalem in the Hebrew Bible.* Newbold College Research Seminars, 2020

-*The Attributes of God between the Testaments, or, Whatever Happened to the Merciful and Gracious God?* St Andrews Biblical Studies Symposium, 2020 (Cancelled—COVID-19)

 *The Appearance and Absence of Tyre in Biblical Narrative.* Theology and Religious Studies Seminar, Nottingham, 2020 (Cancelled—COVID-19)